bmeddeb/gradelib/docs/advanced-usage.md

 ## Pagination Control with max_pages

-All major GitHub endpoints (issues, pull requests, comments) support a `max_pages` argument:
+All major GitHub endpoints (issues, pull requests, comments, collaborators) support a `max_pages` argument:

 - By default, all pages are fetched (no limit).
 - Set `max_pages` to an integer to limit the number of pages fetched (each page contains up to 100 items).